FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Why Diets Fail: The Psychology of Eating

-Another critical aspect of answering what is the perfect diet is recognising the psychological factors that influence eating habits.
-Many individuals begin diets seeking rapid results, often at the expense of long-term health and emotional wellbeing.
-These restrictive approaches frequently lead to feelings of deprivation, guilt, and frustration—ultimately resulting in diet fatigue, disordered eating patterns, and a cycle of failure.
+Many individuals begin diets seeking rapid results, often at the expense of long term health and emotional wellbeing.
+These restrictive approaches commonly lead to feelings of deprivation, guilt and frustration, which can create diet fatigue, disordered eating patterns and a repeated cycle of failure.
+When the focus is only on short term outcomes, eating becomes stressful rather than supportive.

 • Encourage balanced eating without depriving the body of essential nutrients